-Stettfeld is a pretty little hamlet on the Main river in an region known as the Haßberge, just 15 kilometers northwest of Bamberg.
+Stettfeld is a pretty little hamlet on the Main river in a region known as the Haßberge, just 15 kilometers northwest of Bamberg.
 With some hiking trails in the forest north of town and a fine brewery in it, Stettfeld is a nice choice for some beerwandering if in the area.

 Edelsbach/Eltmann Station 4k/irregular bus service from Bamberg

-Closed Tuesday & Saturday
+Closed Monday, Tuesday & Saturday

-Monday, Wednesday, Thursday from 10:00
+Wednesday, Thursday & Friday from 15:30

-Friday & Sunday From 10:00
+Sunday from 10:00

 Output: 10,000 HL

 Founded in 1730, this small brewpub has a following beyond its size.
 Set in the countryside outside Bamberg, it draws its fair share of beerwanderers.
 It’s a brewery that remained outside my radar for a long time.
-In fact, I first ran across their beers at the Sankerwa in Bamberg.
-It was a busy stand despite being a bit off the main area and my wife and I both thought their Altfrankisches Lagerbier was the best beer of the fest.
+In fact, I first ran across their beers at the Sandkerwa in Bamberg.
+It was a busy stand despite being a bit off the main area and my wife and I both thought their Altfränkisches Lagerbier was the best beer of the fest.